 The Flower Markets

 The Bangkok Flower Market or Pak Klong Talad is a busy place to visit.
-You will mix with plenty of tourist, buyers and flower wholesalers on the market floor but it is still very much worth a visit.
-You’ll watch shop owners (from the very young to the more experienced) weaving offerings and bunching up lilies, roses as well as plenty of fragrant jasmine and chrysanthemum.
-Ask before taking photos as you’ll find some vendors a bit tourist weary and not happy with you simply snapping away.
-Open 24 hours.
+You will mix with plenty of tourists, buyers, and flower wholesalers on the market floor but it is still very much worth a visit.

 Wang Lang Market | Wang Lang Pier